fkenghagho/RobotVQA/README.md

    In this thesis, we formulate the underlying perception problem of scene understanding as two subproblems:
 - **Objects description:** we design and train a deep convo-neural network to provide an end-to-end dense description of objects in the scene.
 Since context-independent annotation of objects in the scene can be done almost automatically, we can easily generate a big dataset and take advantage of deep learning.
-- **Relationships description:** we design and train a markov logic network to provide a relevant and consistent description of relationships among objects in the scene.
-Markov logic networks are suitable for reasoning about relationships among objects, very flexible(few rules for so many behaviors) and the separation of this module from the object description module enables modularity(changes in the one module does not affect the other module).
+- **Relationships description:** we design and train a relational network for computing relationships among objects in the scene.
+Relationships essentially encode scale-invariant relative positioning (on-the, in-the, left-of, under-the, ...) as well as composition (has-a).
+The network takes as inputs the input image code, the codes of two objects in the image and then outputs the most likely relationships between both objects.
+Note that this can be regarded as a soft or more semantic variant of the hard object pose estimation performed by the object descriptor mentioned above.
+The separation of this module from the object description module enables modularity(changes in the one module does not affect the other module).

+As far as the system training and inference are concerned, both networks are separately however dependendly trained and inferences take place in pipeline.
+That is, the outputs of the object descriptor are partially duplicated and redirected to the inputs of the relational network.
 As output, the system returns a scene graph.
-A scene graph is a directed graph, whose nodes and edges respectively encode objects and relationships among objects in the scene.
+A scene graph is a directed graph, whose nodes and edges respectively encode objects description and relationships among objects in the scene.